School compensation packages

 How current is the information on the Search Associates database?

 Annual Salary expectations are updated yearly by the schools.
 The salary is displayed pre-tax and excludes the value of benefits (also listed) and the value of any variable bonus the school may offer.

 Annual Savings expectations are also listed to help teachers understand approximately how much money people can “SAVE” yearly while still maintaining a comfortable standard of living, (including some travel over Christmas, spring, and summer holidays).
 The “benchmark figure” is for a teacher who has a BA and 8 years of experience.
 (In the case of couples, schools are asked to indicate joint savings potential.)
-Schools are told not to consider out-of-country expenses, such as mortgages, college tuitions, etc.
+Schools are told not to consider out-of-country expenses, such as mortgages, college tuition, etc.

-These are listed by the following categories
+These are listed in the following categories

 - Single teacher

 - Teaching intern

 Also usually stated is whether local employment opportunities exist for non-teaching partners.